lafayette96/vllm_summit_connect_darmstadt_2025.github.io/README.md

 No model training, no long-running compression jobs - everything you do should be visible within 60 minutes.

-You'll work in teams of 2-3 in a shared environment.
+You'll work in teams of 2-3 in a shared environment - you'll get an ssh command and a password that will allow you to login to your RHEL AI virtual machine.

+Now please gather in groups and get credentials from the facilitators.
+Once you've met your partners in crime and you have your environment ready, feel free to go to Lab Guide -> Introduction.

 **(1)** If you're asking yourself, what on earth RHEL AI is, here's a quick explanation: